paf31/stack-safety-for-free/index.markdown

       emit "Hello World"

 We can vary the underlying `Functor` to construct coroutines which produce values, consume values, fork child coroutines, join coroutines, and combinations of these.
-This is described in [1], where free monad _transformers_ are used to build a library of composable coroutines and combinators which support effects in some base monad.
+This is described in [Blazevic], where free monad _transformers_ are used to build a library of composable coroutines and combinators which support effects in some base monad.

-Given a stack-safe implementation of the free monad transformer, it becomes simple to translate the coroutines defined in [1] into PureScript.
+Given a stack-safe implementation of the free monad transformer, it becomes simple to translate the coroutines defined in [Blazevic] into PureScript.
 We can define a functor for awaiting values, and a coroutine type `Consumer`:

     data Await i a = Await (i -> a)